Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/03_quant.md

 !!! info "Accessing process outputs"

     Nextflow allows us to access the output of a process using the `.out` attribute.
 If a process has a single output, you can simply use `<PROCESS_NAME>.out`.
 If a process has 2 or more output channels, you need to use an integer index to access the corresponding outputs.
-For example: `.out[0]` will access the first output, `.out[1]` will access the second output, and so forth.
+An index is simply a number - starting at `0` - that indicates the place of an item within a list or array.
+We use square brackets to access values using an index - e.g. `[0]`, `[1]`, etc. Process outputs are ordered within the `.out` attribute based on the order in which they were defined.
+For example: `.out[0]` will access the first defined output, `.out[1]` will access the second output, and so forth.

     For the sake of consistency, we have used the indexed method here (i.e. `INDEX.out[0]`), although we could have omitted the index and simply used `INDEX.out` since our `INDEX` process only has the single output.